Graduate Student News

 May 13

-Graduate students who have not electronically submitted their final thesis copy to the Faculty of Graduate and Postdoctoral Affairs will not be eligible to graduate in spring 2022 and must register for the summer 2022 term.
+Graduate students who have not electronically submitted their final thesis copy to the Graduate Studies will not be eligible to graduate in spring 2022 and must register for the summer 2022 term.

 May 19